blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 And Chitta when referred to as a fourth tattva is just the functional term for the three Antahkaranas combined.
 In Yoga, Chitta refers to Buddhi.

 Chitta is also considered the subconscious storehouse.
-More like the collective unconscious according to others. i.e. the sum of all people's memories not currently active.
+More like the collective unconscious according to others. i.e. the sum of all people's memories not currently active

+I feel like in Saankhya, Chitta (consciousness) is a part of Mahat / Buddhi itself.

+But others say Chitta is intelligence + consciousness + mind.
+And they say it forms Praana.